KCLinguistics/kclinguistics.github.io/_teaching/2014-spring-teaching-1.md

 ---
 title: "Teaching experience 1"
 collection: teaching
-type: "Undergraduate course"
+type: "postgraduate course"
-permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Verona, Department of Culture and Civilisations"
-date: 2014-01-01
+date: 2020-2021
-location: "City, Country"
+location: "Online"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Main organizer of revision bootcamps targeting international and local students who did not do Linguistics prior.
+The bootcamps entailed presentations on core topics such as morphosyntax, pragmatics, language learning, historical lingusitics, among others.
+All the materials were personally crafted and distributed to the attendees.

 Heading 1
 ======